 loss except to the extent it relates to items directly recognized in equity or in other comprehensive income.

-temporary differences between accounting and tax treatments, and due to items, that are never taxable or tax
+differences between accounting and tax treatments, and due to items, that are never taxable or tax deductible.
+Tax

-are recognized for deductible and taxable temporary differences arising between the tax base of assets and
+recognized for deductible and taxable temporary differences arising between the tax base of assets and liabilities

-liabilities and their carrying amount in financial statements.
-Deferred income tax asset is recognized to the extent
+and their carrying amount in financial statements.
+Deferred income tax asset is recognized to the extent that it is

-that it is probable that taxable profit will be available against which the deductible temporary differences, and the
+probable that taxable profit will be available against which the deductible temporary differences, and the carry

-carry forward of unused tax credits and unused tax losses can be utilized.
-Deferred tax assets are not
+forward of unused tax credits and unused tax losses can be utilized.
+Deferred tax assets are not recognised where

 The carrying amount of deferred income tax assets is reviewed at each reporting date and reduced to the extent